fygar256/brainfuck_interpreter_and_compiler/README.md

-bf is a brainfuck interpreter.
+bf.c and bf.go are brainfuck interpreters.

 bfc is a brainfuck compiler to c.